zilinskyjan/code-and-data/economic_sentiment/readme.md

-File: eurobarometer.csv contains economic sentiment (and selected objective economic indivators from 2005 to 2016.
+File: eurobarometer.csv contains economic sentiment (and selected objective economic indicators from 2005 to 2016.